Skip to main content

 How can one twin have breast cancer and the other doesn’t?

 For that reason, identical twins who carry the same genetic change that increases their cancer risk may not both develop cancer.
-Also, not all twins are identical – fraternal twins share the same genetic make up as siblings born separately, so it is possible for one twin to be a carrier and the other not.
+Also, not all twins are identical – non-identical twins share the same genetic make up as siblings born separately, so it is possible for one twin to be a carrier and the other not.

 What does risk reducing surgery mean?